TL;DR Answer Box

 Final Thoughts: Freedom, Not Frugality

-The real value of FIRE isn’t quitting your job, it’s gaining the freedom to choose how you spend your time.
-Whether that means full retirement, working on your own terms, or just having peace of mind, the FIRE framework is a powerful tool to design a life around your values, not your paycheck.
+The real value of FIRE isn’t quitting your job—it’s gaining the freedom to choose how you spend your time.
+Whether that means full retirement, working on your own terms, or simply having peace of mind, the FIRE framework is a powerful way to design a life around your values, not your paycheck.